jorgoose/coms-senior-design/docs/Contributions.md

 # Team Contributions

-This document outlines the contributions of each team member to the project, broken down by the different components of the project.
+This document outlines the contributions and accomplishments of each team member to the project, broken down by the different components of the project.

 # Demo 1